Last Updated on: 8th October 2023, 12:46 pm

 Can I Use Woodchips as a Substrate?

-Before they do so, they’ll spill water on the substrate to create moisture, which won’t be possible if you use wood shavings of wood chips as a substrate.
+Before they do so, they’ll spill water on the substrate to create moisture, which is impossible if you use wood shavings of wood chips as a substrate.

-Using wood will eventually lead to hermit crabs’ gills drying out, increasing the risk of suffocation.
+Using wood will eventually lead to hermit crabs’ gills drying out, leading to suffocation.

 Where Can I Get Wood for Hermit Crabs?